kyma-project/control-plane/docs/internal/investigations/remote-kyma-runtime-configuration.md

 # Remote Kyma Runtime configuration

-We need to configure Dapr sidecars on a Kyma Runtime from one central Kyma Control Plane.
+We need to configure Dapr sidecars in a Kyma Runtime from one central Kyma Control Plane.

 The proposed solution is to create one central component that would hold configurations for all Runtimes.
 Each Runtime will have a new component called Control Plane Runtime Agent that will periodically fetch the configuration and apply it to a Kyma Runtime.
-However, the Dapr sidecars have an [issue](https://github.com/dapr/dapr/issues/1172) as the whole Pod needs to restart for the configuration to be applied.
+However, the Dapr sidecars have an [issue](https://github.com/dapr/dapr/issues/1172) concerning the fact that the whole Pod needs to restart for the configuration to be applied.

 ## Solutions

 There are a few solutions for this problem:

 ### Control Plane Runtime Agent will restart every Pod with a Dapr sidecar
 This solution may be the simplest, but it could add too many responsibilities for one component.
-A single Control Plane Runtime Agent would fetch the configuration, apply it and then restart all Pods.
+A single Control Plane Runtime Agent would fetch the configuration, apply it, and then restart all Pods.

 Pros:
 - No new components in the Runtime